hyyper/fms-templating/README.md

 		        * CSS - (Cascading Style Sheet dependencies for this component's version)
 		        * JS - (Javascript dependencies for this component's version)

+# GULP

+* Run in Terminal `npm install`
+* Run in Terminal `gulp watch`

+* File Watcher is set on `src` directory
+    * After any file change GULP runs build tasks and outputs into a `dist` directory.
+* Automate build tasks, whats included
+    * Noramlize, Grid, and other SCSS files in the `scss` directory will be:
+        * Concatenated into a single file called style.css (call this in your markup)
+        * CSS output will be Minified

+* There are thousands of other plug-ins to help you automate the build process. https://gulpjs.com/

 # JS